Terrorism in Burkina Faso: International efforts

 Burkina Faso partners with other countries in the region to improve security efforts.
-The country is part of the G5 Sahel, a cooperative alliance between Burkina Faso, Chad, Mali, Mauritania, and Niger.
-The G5 Sahel focuses on six key issue areas, one of which is domestic security, and operates a Joint Force.
+The country was part of the G5 Sahel, a cooperative alliance between Burkina Faso, Chad, Mali, Mauritania, and Niger.
+Operating a joint force, the group attempted to focus on counterterrorism.
+However, after several members including Burkina Faso departed following a series of coups, the alliance was dissolved in 2023.